schrockwell/bodyguard/README.md

+# NOTE: If you are using Phoenix 1.3-rc...

+... please look at the [2.0-dev](https://github.com/schrockwell/bodyguard/tree/2.0-dev) branch for a new version of Bodyguard that supports Phoenix's new context-centric application structure out-of-the-box.

 # Bodyguard – Simple, Flexibile Authorization

 Bodyguard (previously named Authy) is an authorization library that imposes a simple module naming convention to express authorization.